afshin-deriv/infra-poc/README.md

 Each customer would have their own:

 - S3 bucket for state
-- KMS key for encryption
+- KMS key for pulumi encryption
+- AWS Secrets Manager Secret to store sensitive data
 - IAM roles and permissions
 - All in their/our own AWS account
 - Code reusability in IoC